Multiple sources claim AirPods 3 won’t be part of Apple’s March event

 We’re expecting Apple to announce a spring event any day now that brings new iPad and hopefully some surprises.
-But apparently, one new product that won’t be part of that event is the next generation of Apple’s AirPods.
+But apparently, one new product that won’t be part of any March event is the next generation of Apple’s AirPods.

 On Monday, analyst Ming-Chi Kuo reported that the new AirPods are not scheduled to go into mass production until the third quarter of this year, which likely signals a fall release.
 Kuo’s statement was backed up on Tuesday by Weibo poster l0vetodream, who has correctly leaked Apple info in the past, including Apple’s M1 MacBook Pro and MacBook Air, the HomePod mini, and more.